hapoza/releasy/README.md

 # Releasy Mono

-This is a fork of [Releasy](https://github.com/vtex/releasy) aiming at managing multiple packages withing one repository (aka monorepo).
+This is a fork of [Releasy](https://github.com/vtex/releasy) aiming at managing multiple packages within one repository (aka monorepo).
 It adds two new configurations, `tag-prefix` and `msg-prefix`.

 `tag-prefix` makes it possible to have tags for multiple packages in